• Brake warning light on the dashboard

 Sensor Issue

-Check with the vehicle manufacturer for specific warranty coverage on ABS components.
+Check with your vehicle manufacturer for specific warranty coverage related to brake system components.